MachXNU/MachXNU.github.io/_tabs/about.md

 I may not write very often, because we all have limited time and I want to keep most of my time reserved for my projects.
 I have so much to learn !
 But when I find something interesting, I will try and write an article about it !

 ## Hackintosh
 I discovered IT when my parents gave me their old Compaq laptop.
-It had an 32 bits Intel Pentium, and it was already several years old. \
+It had a 32 bits Intel Pentium, and it was already several years old. \
-Around 2012, my parents had their first iPhone (4 & 4s) and that's how I discovered Apple.
+Around 2012, my parents had their first iPhones (4 & 4s) and that's how I discovered Apple.
 About 2 years later, I was already a dedicated Apple fan, but I only knew about iPhone and iPad.
 And one day, a friend of mine told me about her Mac, and I said "A Mac, what's that ?"\
 That's how I discovered that Apple was also making Macs, and I wanted one too.
 But my parents had a Toshiba PC running Windows 7, and it was not in their plans to buy a Mac anytime soon.\
-And then, one of my cousin told me about Hackintosh, which he had seen a video about on YouTube ; and I decided to give it a try.\
+Then, one of my cousin told me about Hackintosh, which he had seen a video about on YouTube ; and I decided to give it a try.\
-Of course, it was an absolute failure at that time, I knew absolutely nothing about IT in general, but I didn't give up.
+Of course, it was an absolute failure because at that time, I knew absolutely nothing about IT in general, but I didn't give up.
 Searching for alternative OSs to Windows, I discovered Linux, which I installed on my Compaq.
 I started to learn a lot, and things stayed like that for a few years.\
-And at the end of 2016, Apple released their famous MacBook Pro with TouchBar, and since I had been  trying to run macOS on my PC without any success despite months of efforts, my mother decided to make me a wonderful present, and she purchased a 15 inch MacBook Pro for my family.\
+At the end of 2016, Apple released their famous MacBook Pro with TouchBar, and since I had been  trying to run macOS on my PC without any success despite months of efforts, my mother decided to make me a wonderful present, and she purchased a 15 inch MacBook Pro for our family.\
 ![img-decription](MacBookPro.png){: width="345" height="322" }
 _The Silver 15 inch 2016 MacBook Pro_
 Things started to get serious around this time, as I could get my hands on a real Mac.
 I discovered that macOS was even better than I could imagine :) and I really learnt a lot more about Macs.\